 The abundance of caution necessary in implementing embedded ANN-ML/AI tools in software, middleware and hardware, cannot be overemphasized.
 A solution for the mathematical problem inherent in the construct of ANN-ML/AI tools may not surface from any rapid-fix or error-correction algorithm (Shannon, 1948) or protocol (Kalman, 1960).
 The root of the problem is our lack of understanding (knowledge) of the range of dependencies associated with each variable, which can affect its performance.
 For healthcare, knowledge grows only if we invest in basic science research.
 For mechanical systems it may be necessary to better understand the physics, chemistry and material science related issues of the engineered system.
-The caution is applicable to all industries but especially critical for healthcare, transportation and emergency response systems, where tiny errors could lead to cascading catastrophes, destruction of assets and fatalities.
-Erudite leaders and decision makers, many with more degrees than a thermometer, must prioritize safety and resist corporate coercion and/or collusion.
+The caution is critical for healthcare, transportation and emergency response systems, where tiny errors could lead to cascading catastrophes.
+Leaders and decision makers, many with more degrees than a thermometer, must prioritize safety and purpose over profit.
 These decisions are about ethics and science in the service of society, to lift quality of life and living, locally and globally.

-Refraining from the use of ANN-ML/AI tools must not be the knee-jerk reaction by any industry.
-Greater focus on analysis of outcome (suggestive analytics) and keen oversight of implementations are the cautious and optimistic path forward.
-However crude ANNs may be, within reason, it enables us to scan very large volumes of data for patterns.
-There are many problems with quality of raw data but that is a different discussion.
-The use of ANN-ML/AI tools for pattern recognition is a "win" and could inform suggestive/predictive analytics.
-The credibility of the "pattern" improves if verified using large volume of data (plural of anecdote is not data).
+Refraining from the use of ANN-ML/AI tools must not be the knee-jerk reaction.
+Greater focus on analysis of outcome (suggestive analytics) and oversight of implementations are the cautious and optimistic path.
+However crude, ANNs may enable scanning of very large volumes of data for patterns.
+There are problems with quality of raw data but that is a different discussion.
+Using ANN-ML/AI tools for pattern recognition could inform suggestive/predictive analytics.
+The credibility of patterns will improve if verified using large volume of data (plural of anecdote is not data).
 Errors due to confounding factors (unknown dependencies and unknown unknowns about dependencies) are inevitably going to seed doubts with respect to the outcomes because we are using a crude/imperfect model but we may no longer have to bundle the errors, arbitrarily.

 Granger and Engle's seminal research in financial econometrics (also in SCM, supply chain management) used lagged values of error terms to model the variance of the error (for each variable) to determine the skedasticity of the error.
 In earlier techniques, aggregated error terms were assigned an arbitrary "normal" distribution (perhaps analogous to arbitrary weights in ANNs).
 In reality, error distribution may be skewed depending on the variable (or features of a variable).
-Hetero-skedasticity may be the reality and not the assumption of homo-skedasticity, which used to be the inadequacy in tools that existed prior to the 1980's for analysis of high volume time series data (e.g., EKG, EEG, CBC).
+Hetero-skedasticity may be the reality and not the assumption of homo-skedasticity.
+The latter was the key inadequacy in tools that existed prior to the 1980's for analysis of high volume time series data (e.g., what we may source from EKG, EEG, CBC).

 ARCH/GARCH error correction models based on high volume of time series data may creatively converge with ANN-ML/AI tools to reveal patterns cryptic in data.
 For example, [a] metal stress in engine systems of an airplane in flight, to analyze PLM MTBF (mean time between failure) for parts, [b] patient specific PQRST trends (intervals) from ECG waveform data stored in EHR/EMR, [c] routing data and traffic patterns to optimize logistics of delivery and distribution in network planning for better supply chain management.
-ANN-ML/AI tools can help to build dynamic simulations (e.g., congestion pricing) which can ingest large volumes of data from a broad spectrum of variables to simulate what-if scenarios by including/excluding variables (negatively/positively) to model profit/probabilities/risk.
+ANN-ML/AI tools can help to build dynamic simulations (e.g., congestion pricing) which can ingest large volumes of data from a broad spectrum of variables to simulate what-if scenarios by including/excluding variables (negatively/positively) to model profit/probabilities and risk.